 You can see how this becomes a simple solution for suppliers to say yes to.

 On the buyer side, there are huge benefits as well.
 Lost invoices become less frequent (because they go straight into the AP process).
 Manual keying and OCR processes become irrelevant.
 Resources that once spent the day doing basic, repetitive tasks can be repurposed to focus on strategic themes such as removing bottlenecks, managing category spend, etc.

 And then, of course there is the cost savings.
 Manually touching invoices costs time and money.
-Organizations that I work with have estimated the cost of manual invoice ingestion anywhere from $3-7 per invoice.
-Obviously each company calculates the number differently, but none the less it is a major cost.
-The thought of reducing this to mere cents is a major motivating factor!
+Each paper invoice incurs approximately $20.82 for the buyer, $7.81 for the supplier, for a total cost of $28.63 for the entire process.
+Obviously, each company calculates the number differently, but none the less it is a major cost.
+The thought of reducing this is a major motivating factor!

 Ok; we understand that paper and OCR will not be completely extinct soon.
-There are scenarios where OCR makes sense.
-But these cases do not make up the majority of invoices that we process.
-In truth, most companies should be able to reduce paper to 3-5% of their total invoice volume.
+But most companies should be able to reduce paper to 3-5% of their total invoice volume.

 We also understand that PDF e-invoicing is not a silver bullet.
 But when you can offer your suppliers more options to send invoices the way they want, adoption rates grow exponentially.
 Eliminating the change and cost a supplier faces is the key to moving from a paper-based process, and I am proud to say that is something that Basware does better than any other e-invoicing provider in the market.

 Learn more about Basware AP Automation.